GFynbo/100DaysofCode/Round1.md

 Today I learned a little more about javascript and added a todolist page on my Express and Node application.
 Doesn't do much right now, but I have big future plans!
 ***
 *Good progress, more tomorrow*

+## Day 61 - February 7th, 2018
+Just did a little touchup on the menu to add the todolist I made yesterday.
+***
+*Bad progress, more tomorrow*